Tordjx/Transferable-clean-label-data-poisoning/README.md

 ## Installing <a name = "Installing"></a>

-To ensure that you have all the libraries used in our simulations, you can refer to the file  [requirments.txt](requirements.txt).\
+To ensure that you have all the libraries used in our simulations, you can refer to the file  [requirements.txt](requirements.txt).\
 You can run the following command to install the missing libraries.
 ```
 pip install -r requirements.txt